Extract, Transform, Load (ETL)¶

 - All the mod_bam_reporting* tables

-- The daily cron centreonBIETL is not activated on the reporting server( it means commented ) in the file /etc/cron.d/centreon-bi-engine.
-It has to be enabled at the end of the procedure
+- The daily cron centreonBIETL is not enabled (it should be commented out) on the reporting server in the file /etc/cron.d/centreon-bi-engine.
+It must be enabled at the end of the procedure.

-- The retention is enabled in the interface
+- Retention is enabled on the interface.

-Import missing data¶
+Import the missing data¶

-#nohup /usr/share/centreon-bi/etl/importData.pl -r -s 2017-06-01 -e 2018-01-01 --ignore-databin > /var/log/centreon-bi/rebuild_importDataEvents.log & *Execution time: (fast) few minutes*
+#nohup /usr/share/centreon-bi/etl/importData.pl -r -s 2017-06-01 -e 2018-01-01 --ignore-databin > /var/log/centreon-bi/rebuild_importDataEvents.log & *Execution time: fast (minutes)*

-#nohup /usr/share/centreon-bi/etl/importData.pl -r --no-purge --databin-only -s 2017-08-01 -e 2018-01-01 > /var/log/centreon-bi/rebuild_importDataBin.log & *Execution time: fast (few minutes), proportional to the number of day to re-import*
+#nohup /usr/share/centreon-bi/etl/importData.pl -r --no-purge --databin-only -s 2017-08-01 -e 2018-01-01 > /var/log/centreon-bi/rebuild_importDataBin.log & *Execution time: fast (minutes), depending on the number of days imported.*